 ACCESSORY BUILDING OR STRUCTURE - A building or structure, the use which is incidental to that of the principal building or structure and is located on the same lot.
 Any container or portion thereof which was or could have been used for transportation of goods or merchandise shall be prohibited and not allowed as an accessory building or structure.
 The maximum floor area for an accessory building or structure shall not exceed 432 square feet (18 feet by 24 feet).
 Building height for accessory structures shall be measured from the average center line grade in front of the subject property.
 Accessory structures smaller than 120 square feet shall be set back a minimum of three feet from all side and rear property lines and shall be no higher than 12 feet.
-Accessory structures from 120 square feet to 432 square feet shall be set back a minimum of five feet from all side and rear property lines and shall be limited to 15 feet in height.
-Accessory structures on corner lots shall be set back a minimum of 25 feet from the front lot line and.
-All Accessory Structures shall have a minimum distance of five feet to the principle structure on the property.
+Accessory structures from 120 square feet to 432 square feet shall be set back a minimum of five feet from all side and rear property lines and shall be set back a minimum of structures on corner lots shall be set back a minimum of 25 feet from the front lot line.
+All accessory structures shall have a minimum distance of five feet to the principle structure on the property.
 No Accessory Structures shall be used for Residential or Living purposes.
-Amended 12-19-2007 by Ord.
-No. 25-2007